olivergrimes/servicefabric-topicactor-signalr/README.md

 ```
 > Note the `authorise` argument required by the `TopicHub` base class.
 This allows resource-based authorisation against the requested subscription.

-The `TMessage` and `TSubscription` types should live in the `TopicActor` interfaces library as these will be shared between publisher and subscriber services.
+The `TMessage` and `TSubscription` types should be serializable and live in the `TopicActor` interfaces library, as they will be shared between publisher and subscriber services.

 The `TSubscription` type must implement the `ITopicId` interface, this allows an `ActorId` to be generated from your subscription contract.

 That's it!
 You can now use `ITopicPublisher<TMessage, TSubscription>`/`TopicActorPublisher` to publish messages from any service within your application, e.g.:

 ```
 public EventPublisher(